Facs

 Transcript

 mediator from one to the other of these levels.
 He unites the inorganic, the organic, the animal, and the spiritual levels.
 All of them are in him.
 Therefore he has approach to all of them, can control them, and can relate them to each other.
 Man as the microcosmos represents the universe and is able to develop all the potentialities which are given to him with his [this?] situation.
 But, and this is the second point, he can and should develop them only as a unique individual.
 This is NOT Greek.
-The g of the microcosmic individual has come to the Renaissance through its Christian underground, through the Christian idea of the infinite value of the individual person in the mind of h.
-This infinite value of the individual means, in i, that each human
+The i of the microcosmic individual has come to the Renaissance through its Christian underground, through the Christian idea of the infinite value of the individual person in the j of k.
+This infinite value of the individual means, in l, that each human

 Register